 This roomy single user tent packs small and is light, has good ventilation and in good weather conditions is a palace which can take 2 users at a pinch.

 It occupies more site space than many single user arched pole designs and it requires practice and skill to pitch correctly.
-Orienting the floor to slope takes a little practice.
-Check your poles are the correct height (122cm or 127cm) and lock down tight.
+Practice pitching this tent.
+Orienting the floor to slope so your sleeping position is right takes a little practice.
+Check your poles are the correct height (122cm or 127cm) and lock down tight if winds are likely.
 Take care when tensioning and make sure the pole tips are in the grommets before cinching down on the guys.

 The inner drapes a bit, and more thought on its suspension is needed in order to achieve the potential internal volume of the design.
 A few more attachments are needed.
 Winds can force panels onto your face when lying down and you will need to sit up and brace the panels and poles in gusty conditions.
 The tent inner does not have any storage pockets which may be because of the low support the inner has from the fly.